Prerequisite: read and complete the getting started document!

 This shortened delivery config shows how to promote a debian artifact through two environments.

-Note that the first environment has no constraints.
+Note: The first environment has no constraints.

 TODO eb: add an example